Frequently Asked Questions

-2. Connect with a social worker at a licensed child placing agency (LCPA), who will complete your family’s adoption preparation assessment (home study), which will include various background checks, financial and medical information, along with biographical information and preferences regarding types of children you may be interested in adopting.
+2. Having a licensed child placing agency (LCPA) or Indiana DCS complete your family’s adoption preparation assessment (home study), which will include various background checks, financial and medical information, along with biographical information and preferences regarding types of children you may be interested in adopting.

 Be invited to adoption Meet & Greet events!
 These are fun and interactive ways for prospective parents to meet kids in foster care who have a plan of adoption.